You can learn most of the basics of welding in a single day.

 Flux core welding may be the easiest process to learn for beginners from the standpoint of technique.
 It’s easy to get good results with a small amount of practice, and the machines don’t cost a lot.

 Stick welding takes a little more work to get good at, but is very versatile, is one of very few processes that work on cast iron and the machines are the cheapest available.

-In this guide, we’ve concentrated on multi-process welders to allow quick learning at first, with growth and versatility for later.
+Multi-process welders allow quick learning at first, with growth and versatility for later.
 That’s not the “cheapest” approach but focuses on cost-effective ideas.

 What Processes Interest You?